 The entity-wide statements report information about the district as a whole using accounting methods similar to those used by private-sector companies.
 The two entity-wide statements report the district's net position and how they have changed.
-Net position, the difference between the district's assets and deferred outflows of resources from liabilities and deferred inflows of resources, is one way to measure the district's overall financial position.
+Net position, the difference between the district's assets and liabilities, is one way to measure the district's overall financial position.